France: The Little Known Pays de Gex Near Switzerland

 Climb out of your car, head through the woods and find yourself standing on the grassy verge of another cliff, overlooking the entire region and Alps, with no other person in sight.

-We took a picnic there, my French boyfriend and I; we camped and we stared at the unimaginable number or stars and we tried to point out which town was which along with the vast stretch of lake below.
+We took a picnic there, my French boyfriend and I; we camped and we stared at the unimaginable number of stars and we tried to point out which town was which along with the vast stretch of the lake below.

 Take the Route du Pont de la London, out of Gex and along to Crozet.
 Hitting the bend – you’ll know the one – stop right there and get out.

 From here you can follow the Allondon river through the forest, clamber through the rocks and up over them to see one of the remaining mining holes hidden amongst the trees.